SoftwAIre/charity_recommender/README.md

 Pair donors to the classroom requests that will most motivate them to make an additional gift.
 Donors must have donated at least once.

 Context:
 To date, 3 million people and partners have funded 1.1 million DonorsChoose.org projects.
-But teachers still spend more than a billion dollars of their own money on classroom materials.
+Teachers still spend more than a billion dollars of their own money on classroom materials.
 In the second Kaggle Data Science for Good challenge, DonorsChoose.org invites the Kaggle community to help them pair up donors to the classroom requests that will most motivate donors to make an additional gift.
 Method: To support this challenge, DonorsChoose.org has supplied anonymized data on donor giving from the past five years.
 The winning methods will be implemented in DonorsChoose.org email marketing campaigns.